Ana Paula Belo: First period in Romania

-In 2014 she joined Romanian CSM București together with Brazilian team mate Fernanda da Silva.
+In 2014 she joined Romanian CSM București together with Brazilian teammate Fernanda da Silva.
 Together with three other Brazilian players she won the Romanian National League in 2015, which was the first in club history.

 In her second season at the club she won the league for a second time in 2016, and this time she also won the Romanian cup and the 2016 Champions League, beating Hungarian Gyor in the final.

 In Russia

 In 2016 she joined Russian team Rostov-Don.
 Here she won the 2016-17 EHF Cup.
 She also won the Russian Super League in both 2017 and 2018.

 In France

 In January 2020 she joined French team Chambray Touraine Handball.

 Second period in Romania

 After 1.5 seasons in France she joined HC Dunărea Brăila.
 A season later she joined SCM Craiova.

 In Italy

-In the 2023-24 season, she played for Italian team Handball Erice.
+In the 2023–24 season, she played for Italian team Handball Erice.